KasraSohrabati/KasraSohrabati/README.md

 - 👋 Hi, I’m @KasraSohrabati
 - 👀 I’m interested in Statistical-Machine Learning , Blockchain & Cryptography
-- 🌱 I’m currently learning Blockchain & Artifial Intelligence
-- 💞️ I’m looking to collaborate on statistical and machine learning projects
+- 💞️ I’m looking for collaborate on statistical and machine learning projects
 - 📫 How to reach me kasrasohrabati96@gmail.com

 <!---